jexxa-projects/JexxaTutorials/BookStoreCN/README.md

 *   Publish `DomainEvent` `BookSoldOut` if last copy of a book is sold

 *   A service which gets the latest books from our reference library.
-For this tutorial, it is sufficient that:
+For this tutorial, it is enough that:
     *   Service provides a hardcoded list
     *   Service is triggered when starting the application